tonib/kaichronicles/doc/README-mechanics.md

 # Mechanics

-Here comes a brief of the books mechanics rules.
+This is a brief of the books mechanics rules.
 They are stored at mechanics-XXX.xml file, where XXX is the book number

 General struture: